Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Press Windows Key + I to open the Settings app.

-- When Settings app opens, go to Personalization section.
+- When Settings app opens, go to the Personalization section.

 - From the menu on the left select Taskbar.
 Now in the Notification area click on Select which icons appear on the taskbar.